shonn2nd/starter-academic-mac/content/authors/admin/_index.md

 output: pdf_document
 bio: Assistant Professor at National Taipei University of Technology
 interests:
-  - work and achievement motivation
+  - Work and Achievement Motivation
-  - psychology of training with technology
+  - Psychology of Training with Technology
-  - psychology of expertise in teaching with technology
+  - Psychology of Expertise in Teaching with Technology
 education:
   courses:
   - course: PhD in Educational Studies